-Every three years, OCOK conducts a Network-wide, long-term, strategic planning process that:
+Every three (3) years OCOK, through the ACH Child and Family Services Strategic Planning, conducts a network-wide, long-term, strategic planning process that:

-- a. reviews the Network's mission, values, and mandates; - b. assesses its strengths and weaknesses; - c. establishes goals and objectives that flow from its mission and mandated responsibilities;

-- d. identifies appropriate strategies for meeting identified goals, including consideration of the Network's continued sustainability and possible need to redirect, eliminate, or expand service to respond to changing community demographics and needs; - e. allocates resources to support capacity development for the delivery system, as needed; - f. addresses changes in the funding environment; - g. addresses changes in the regulatory environment; and - h. includes the input of service recipients and their families.
+- a. reviews the organization's mission, values, and strategic direction; - b. assesses its strengths and weaknesses; - c. establishes goals and objectives that support fulfillment of its mission and mandated responsibilities; - d. identifies appropriate strategies for meeting identified goals, including considerations of the organization's, program and the Network's continued sustainability and possible need to redirect, eliminate, or expand service to respond to changing community demographics and needs; - e. allocates resources to support capacity development for the delivery system, as needed; - f. addresses changes in the funding environment; - g. addresses changes in the regulatory environment; - includes the input of stakeholders including the Board, funders, service recipients and their families; and - i. supports annual work plans to achieve identified goals.

-Once every long-term planning cycle, the Network creates a demographic profile of the persons and families it serves and compares it to the demographics of its defined service population.
+Once every long-term planning cycle, OCOK reviews the demographics of the persons and families it serves and compares it to the demographics of its defined service population.